 Doubling down on automation to boost performance

-In recent years, our innovation in display advertising has been led by automation, specifically machine learning, across everything from campaign setups to ad formats and attribution.
+In recent years, our innovation in display advertising has been led by automation – specifically machine learning – across everything, including campaign setups, ad formats and attribution.
 And that automation empowers advertisers to deliver relevant ads with less granular data.

-Many of the signals we use for performance optimization already meet high standards for privacy.
+Many of the signals we use for performance optimisation already meet high standards for privacy.
 For example, contextual information about the page where an ad is served does not require personal data, such as user email addresses or names.
-By automatically analyzing the combined results of your campaigns, we can learn how context correlates with action, making contextual signals more powerful than ever.
+By automatically analysing the combined results of your campaigns, we can learn how context correlates with action, making contextual signals more powerful than ever.

 Automation empowers advertisers to deliver relevant ads with less granular data.

-Over the past few years, my team has doubled down on automation and, whether it’s being used for campaign optimizations or creative excellence, it drives better performance for advertisers.
+Over the past few years, my team has doubled down on automation and, whether it’s being used for campaign optimisations or creative excellence, it drives better performance for advertisers.